monmon831/Alisha-Monifa/README.md

 ---

 ## 🌸 About Me
 Hi!
 I'm **Alisha Monifa**, Fresh graduate of Diploma 4 (D4) in Informatics Engineering (GPA 3.47) with a focus on Data Analysis & Machine Learning.
 Successfully developed Machine Learning & Deep Learning models (CNN, VGG16) with up to 97% accuracy and integrated them into web & mobile applications.
-Has internship experience as a Web Developer, contributing to the development of CRUD features and admin dashboards, and is accustomed to working in teams to complete projects.
+Has internship experience as a Modeller 3D Animation, and a Web Developer, contributing to the development of CRUD features and admin dashboards, and is accustomed to working in teams to complete projects.

 - 🔬 Focus: **Data Analytics, Machine Learning, and Full-Stack Development**
 - 🌱 Currently learning: **Advanced Deep Learning**